-1. Precocious Maturation (Mini and micro jacks): Production of minijacks creates challenges and consequences for fish managers and for population recovery.
-Minijacks are not smolts, but they are misreported as smolts in hatchery release statistics which causes corresponding errors in estimates of SAR, SAS, and R/S, leading to erroneous conclusions about trends in smolt survival and the contribution of hatchery smolts to overall production.
+- 1. Precocious Maturation (Mini and micro jacks): Production of minijacks creates challenges and consequences for fish managers and for population recovery.
+Minijacks are not smolts, but they are misreported as smolts in hatchery release statistics which causes corresponding errors in estimates of smolt to adult return rate, smolt to adult survival, and recruits per spawner, leading to erroneous conclusions about trends in smolt survival and the contribution of hatchery smolts to overall production.
 Minijacks also represent a substantial loss of anadromous adults that can contribute to harvests and recovery efforts, had they not matured precociously.
 The ISRP asserts that a single strategy to reduce minijack rates is not realistic based on the uniqueness of each facility and that individualized approaches should be developed.
 The Council understands that this issue is not new and there are many studies highlighting the issue of minijack production.
-The Council recommends that a regional dialogue with the hatchery managers and relevant research project sponsors (e.g., 200203100 and 200900900) be initiated through the anticipated workgroup to better understand the issues.
-Factors identified through research that can reduce early maturation rates may lead to tools and investment strategies to reduce minijack production.

-- 2. Supplementation: This is a tool widely used as a conservation tool for fish populations in the Basin.
+The Council recommends that a regional dialogue with the hatchery managers and relevant research project sponsors (e.g., 200203100 and 200900900) be initiated through the anticipated workgroup to better understand the issues (e.g a comprehensive survey of minijack production in hatcheries that are releasing yearling Chinook juveniles in the Basin).
+Factors identified through research that can reduce early maturation rates may lead to tools and investment strategies to reduce minijack production. - 2.
+Supplementation: This is a tool widely used as a conservation tool for fish populations in the Basin.
 It typically involves collecting local wild fish for hatchery broodstock and allowing adults produced from these integrated hatcheries to spawn naturally.
 However, there are continuing concerns about domestication selection and the effect of physiological, behavioral, morphological, and demographic differences between hatchery-origin (HO) and natural-origin (NO) fish.
 The Program is supporting a robust research effort to evaluate how modifications in broodstock origin, feeding and growth profiles, and the hatchery environment may reduce the degree of inadvertent domestication in cultured salmonids and other undesirable differences.
 The Council suggests that current research findings on this issue be shared broadly perhaps through a webinar meeting or as part of the anticipated workgroup.
 Some of the findings to-date show that during different parts of the life cycle growth and survival advantages will favor distinct pattern of growth trajectories of juvenile steelhead that may not be desirable.
-Sharing these research findings will advance understanding and could inform hatchery management decisions such as releases. - 3.
-Relative Reproductive Success: This is an ongoing critical uncertainty that the Program identifies in its 2017 Research Plan and that has been the focus of several ongoing studies.
+Sharing these research findings will advance understanding and could inform hatchery management decisions such as releases.

+3. Relative Reproductive Success (RRS): This is an ongoing critical uncertainty that the Program identifies in its 2017 Research Plan and that has been the focus of several ongoing studies.
 Some of these research projects have found that the relative reproductive success of hatchery Chinook adults produced from natural origin parents is comparable to wild counterparts, if the fish spawn in the same locations and during the same time periods.
 Other studies focused on steelhead relative reproductive success have found causes linked to genetics, indicating that steelhead appear to be more susceptible to inadvertent hatchery domestication.
 Additionally, both genetic and environmental factors were found to influence the reproductive success of hatchery steelhead and Chinook when they spawn in nature.
 Disentangling the relative importance of these factors remains a daunting challenge but is key to redesigning hatchery operations that can minimize adverse and unintended effects.
 The Council believes that engaging in a regional dialogue through a workgroup would contribute to improved information sharing and coordination of work focused on advancing RRS knowledge.